 Download your free in-depth guide to the best small business ideas in the UK.
 Get instant access to expert hints and tips in the click of a few buttons.

 Food and drink businesses have had to adapt and pivot throughout the coronavirus outbreak.
-Many independent cafes and restaurants began selling produce from their space or went takeaway only, for example.
-It’s changed how we eat out in the UK and many of us have been inspired by the focus on local, seasonal produce.
+Many independent cafes and restaurants began selling produce from their space or went takeaway only.
+It’s changed how we view food in the UK and many of us have been inspired by the focus on local, homemade, and seasonal produce.

 But what’s the best business to start?
 We’ve picked out a couple of inspiring ideas.

 Like many businesses, bakeries have felt the effects of Covid-19.
-But demand has remained relatively high for baked goods, and two thirds of businesses have managed to stay open, according to figures from the Craft Bakers Association.
+But demand has remained relatively high for baked goods, so many new entrepreneurs started a baking business from home.

 Inspired?
-Head to our 10-step guide to starting a baking and cake business for what to do next.
+Head to our 10-step guide to starting a baking business from home for what to do next.

-Following the Summer Statement announcement from Chancellor Rishi Sunak, VAT is set to drop from 20 to five per cent up for food, accommodation and attractions until January 2021.
+In last year’s Summer Statement announcement from Chancellor Rishi Sunak, VAT was reduced from 20 to five per cent up for food, accommodation and attractions.
+And this temporary reduced rate for hospitality and tourism has now been extended to 31 March 2021.
 The move is designed to support recovery in these industries and encourage demand.